Trump administration ordered to restore immigration detention hotline

 “This case should remind us all that the Trump administration is not a law unto itself, but rather accountable to the people and our Constitution,” Fialho said.

 It was not clear when ICE will restore the hotline.
+In a statement to Fox News, the agency said it doesn't comment on specifics of pending litigation but that it does provide detainees with "reasonable and equitable access to telephones."

+"Detainees are further allowed to make free calls to an ICE-approved list of free legal service providers for the purpose of obtaining initial legal representation," the statement continued.
+"Because these legal calls are unmonitored and unrecorded, certain prohibited activities, to include three-way calling and call forwarding, are strictly prohibited.

-Messages to the agency from Fox News were not immediately returned.
+Messages to the Justice Department were not immediately returned.

 The Associated Press contributed to this report.